bSquaredweb/project-1_part-2_bellanca-brittany/README.md

 ## Comments

-- Even though I think I ended up doing a pretty good job on this project, I felt like the combination of using Sass and Flexbox was a bit overwhelming.
+- Even though I think I ended up doing a pretty good job on this project, I felt like the combination of using Sass and Flexbox (each for the first time) was a bit overwhelming.
 For examples, I'm still not 100% sure that I put the proper styles in the right places.

 - I think having separate, smaller assignments on each of these things before this large project would be helpful; students would be able to learn and use each thing before having to combine them in such a large way.